github/gh-net/README.md

     Run `gh codespace select` command, if it opens the codespace selection dialog, you are good to go!
     <img width="749" alt="image" src="https://user-images.githubusercontent.com/1478800/161620032-c999de5a-7445-4662-bedd-95be830556e9.png">
 </details>

+⚠️ If your Codespaces use non-default image, make sure that GitHub CLI is installed in the Codespaces.
+The installation step can happen either in `Dockerfile` or in one of the `.devcontainer.json` lifecycle hooks e.g. [postCreateCommand](https://code.visualstudio.com/docs/remote/devcontainerjson-reference).
+See https://github.com/cli/cli#installation for GitHub CLI installation instructions.

 <br />